FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 # 3I/ATLAS Ephemeris Kit

-Daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)**, generated straight from NASA/JPL Horizons and organised so astrologers can drop the body into their favourite apps.
+Daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)**, generated straight from NASA/JPL Horizons and organised so astrologers can drop the body into their favorite apps.
 Coverage spans the comet’s passage through the heliosphere (2016‑01‑01 → 2040‑12‑31).

+These can be used with many apps such as SkySafari/SkyVoyager, Stellarium, KStars and Solar Fire along with others that can use the listed file types.
+For Astro Gold and TimePassages, unfortunately, there's no way to import new moving bodies.
+However, we have listed instructions about how to add it as a non-moving body for these apps if desired.

 ## Where to start?